Medically reviewed by Drugs.com. Last updated on Jun 24, 2020.

 Concerns related to adverse effects:

-• Bone fractures: Atypical femur fractures (after minimal or no trauma) have been reported.
+• Bone fractures: Atypical femur fractures (AFF) have been reported in patients receiving bisphosphonates.
 The fractures include subtrochanteric femur (bone just below the hip joint) and diaphyseal femur (long segment of the thigh bone).
 Some patients experience prodromal pain weeks or months before the fracture occurs.
-It is unclear if bisphosphonate therapy is the cause for these fractures.
-Patients receiving long-term (>3 to 5 years) bisphosphonate therapy may be at an increased risk.
-Consider discontinuing pamidronate in patients with a suspected femoral shaft fracture.
-Patients who present with thigh or groin pain in the absence of trauma should be evaluated.
+It is unclear if bisphosphonate therapy is the cause for these fractures; atypical femur fractures have also been reported in patients not taking bisphosphonates, and in patients receiving glucocorticoids.
+Patients receiving long-term (>3 to 5 years) bisphosphonate therapy may be at an increased risk (Adler 2016; NOF [Cosman 2014]).
+Patients presenting with thigh or groin pain with a history of receiving bisphosphonates should be evaluated for femur fracture.
+Consider interrupting bisphosphonate therapy in patients who develop a femoral shaft fracture; assess for fracture in the contralateral limb.

 • Musculoskeletal pain: Infrequently, severe (and occasionally debilitating) bone, joint, and/or muscle pain have been reported during bisphosphonate treatment.
 The onset of pain ranged from a single day to several months.
 Consider discontinuing therapy in patients who experience severe symptoms; symptoms usually resolve upon discontinuation.
 Some patients experienced recurrence when rechallenged with same drug or another bisphosphonate; avoid use in patients with a history of these symptoms in association with bisphosphonate therapy.